AstroLoc: Robust Space to Ground Image Localizer: Method

 \subsection{Setting}

 \custompar{Task} Astronaut Photography Localization (APL) is the task of estimating the geographic location covered by a photo (query) taken by astronauts.
-APL can be approached through image retrieval: for each query, estimate its location by finding the most similar match in a large database of geolocated images of Earth.
+APL can be approached through image retrieval: for each query, we can estimate its location by finding the most similar match in a large database of geolocated images of Earth.

-\custompar{Formalization} We pose the task as a retrieval problem, and rely on three sets of images: \begin{itemize} \item The \textbf{database} $\mathcal{D}=\{d_1, d_2, \ldots, d_{N_{\mathcal{D}}}\}$ is a set of $N_\mathcal{D}$ \emph{satellite} images, each characterized by their RGB content and the coordinate label of their four corners, called the \textit{footprint}.
+\custompar{Formalization} Throughout this paper, we rely on three sets of images: \begin{itemize} \item The \textbf{database} $\mathcal{D}=\{d_1, d_2, \ldots, d_{N_{\mathcal{D}}}\}$ is a set of $N_\mathcal{D}$ \emph{satellite} images, each characterized by their RGB content and the coordinate label of their four corners, called the \textit{footprint}.
 Formally, the footprint for a generic image $d_i \in \mathcal{D}$ is denoted as $F_i=\{lat_1, lon_1, lat_2, lon_2, lat_3, lon_3, lat_4, lon_4\}$ where $lon_k$ and $lat_k$ denote the longitude and latitude of the $k$-th corner, respectively (\cref{fig:weak_full_annotation}). \item The \textbf{training queries} $\mathcal{Q}=\{q_1, q_2, \ldots, q_{N_{\mathcal{Q}}}\}$ is a set of $N_{\mathcal{Q}}$ astronaut photos, with RGB content and footprints (localized as explained in \cref{sec:train_set}). \item The \textbf{test queries} $\mathcal{T}=\{t_1, t_2, \ldots, t_{N_{\mathcal{T}}}\}$ is another set of $N_{\mathcal{T}}$ astronaut photos, disjoint from $\mathcal{Q}$, each characterized by its RGB content and timestamp.
-The timestamp is crucial in determining the location of the ISS when the photo was taken, which enables narrowing down the search space from a world-wide area (510M sqkm) to the local area visible from the ISS at that time (20M sqkm).
-Note that due to cosmic radiation bit flips, the timestamp can sometimes be incorrect: in such cases, it is necessary to conduct a ``world-wide" search (see \cref{sec:worldwide_search}). \end{itemize}
+The timestamp is crucial in determining the location of the ISS when the photo was taken, which enables narrowing down the search space from the entire world surface area (510M sqkm) to the local area visible from the ISS at that time (20M sqkm).
+Note that due to cosmic radiation bit flips, the timestamp can sometimes be incorrect: in such cases, it is necessary to conduct a worldwide search (see \cref{sec:worldwide_search}). \end{itemize}